SELab-2/Dr-Trottoir-4/readme/authorisation.md

 - `OwnerOfBuilding` (global + object): checks if the user is a syndic and if he owns the building
 - `OwnsAccount` (object): checks if the user tries to access his own user info
+- **TODO** `CanEditUser` (object): checks if the user who tries to edit the user has the right permissions (higher rank, doesn't edit the rolt to a higher rank than itself, ...)

 ## Protected endpoints

 For all these views, `IsAuthenticated` is required.
 Therefor we only mention the interesting permissions here.

 ### Building urls

 - `building/ - [..., IsAdmin|IsSuperStudent]`
 - `building/id - [..., IsAdmin | IsSuperStudent | ReadOnlyStudent | OwnerOfBuilding]`
 - `building/owner/id - [..., IsAdmin | IsSuperStudent | OwnerOfBuilding]`